Crashplan stopped working

-#4 Updated by ceayuso about 3 years ago
+#4 Updated by ceayuso over 6 years ago

 I did the update from 7 to 8.
 No errors in the log.
 The only possible issue is that Crashplan tried and failed to upgrade to a newer version when I started the desktop.
 It is set to try again in 1 hour.
 This is what filled up the hard drive when I was on Amahi 7 because Crashplan kept writing upgrade files to the hard drive until it was full.
 I'll keep an eye on it.

-#6 Updated by bigfoot65 about 3 years ago
+#6 Updated by bigfoot65 over 6 years ago

 Did you install the application in Amahi 8 or was it left from the Amahi 7 to 8 upgrade?

 Have you tried uninstalling the app, then reinstalling?

 This is a very finicky application in Linux and hard to get working correctly.
 The version you see on the Amahi app is what it's supposed to upgrade to automatically.

 #12 Updated by bigfoot65 over 6 years ago